History

 Subject Leader – History

-The History Department at Notre Dame aims to develop students’ interest in and enjoyment of studying the past whilst acquiring transferable skills, habits of mind and concepts essential to the 21st century citizen.
+The History Department at Notre Dame and St Boniface’s aims to develop students’ interest in and enjoyment of studying the past whilst acquiring transferable skills, habits of mind and concepts essential to the 21st century citizen.
 History prepares young people for the future, equipping them with the knowledge and skills prized in adult life, enhancing their employability and ability to participate in our democratic society to the full.

-The study of History:
+The study of History enables students to:

 Key Stage 3

 • What lay behind Britain’s transatlantic slave trade?
-A study of the causes and consequences of the slave trade.

 KS3 Homework